akiyamaethan/d3/PLAN.md

 [X] Ensure token text is visible in cells without interaction

-PHASE 3: PLAYER INTERACTION (proximity interaction)
-[] Use player location as center point
+PHASE 3: PLAYER INTERACTION (proximity interaction) [X] Use player location as center point
-[] Determine whether cell is within interaction radius (3 cells) of center point [] Visually distinguish interactable cells by highlighting them yellow and leaving the other cells as they are [] Dynamically update visible interactable cells when player moves [] Ensure distant cells cannot be interacted with
+[X] Determine whether cell is within interaction radius (3 cells) of center point [X] Visually distinguish interactable cells by highlighting them yellow and leaving the other cells as they are [] Dynamically update visible interactable cells when player moves [X] Ensure distant cells cannot be interacted with

+PHASE 4: INVENTORY SYSTEM
+[X] Store whether player is holding a toeken
+[X] Store token value if present
+[X] Display inventory state on screen
+[X] When a player clicks a close enough cell, if their inventory is empty remove the token from the cell and place it in the inventory and update stored state